-Pediatric Orthotics — What is It?
+Pediatric Orthotics — What Is It?

 If you are just encountering the term pediatric orthotics, you’re probably wondering what it means.
-Well, pediatric orthotics are specialized medical devices which children wear to help them deal with a specific physical problem.
+Well, pediatric orthotics are specialized medical devices that children wear to help them deal with a specific physical problem.
 Known as “orthoses” these devices are custom made, specific to each child.

-Pediatric Orthotics — What is It?
+Pediatric Orthotics — What Is It?

 The reason pediatric orthotics are used and specialized for children is very simple — kids are very different from adults in many ways.
 Their bodies go through changes at various life stages and custom orthoses can help with certain conditions.

 Moreover, a child’s development depends on many factors, which include genetics, and much more.
 Pediatric orthotics, also known as durable medical devices, are designed for children for a variety of reasons.
 And, children of all age groups may be candidates for custom orthotics.